choiyh592/BADDIE/README.md

 ## References

-If you use this for research publications, please cite:
+If you use this for research publications, please consider citing:
 ```
 Development of an early Prognosis prediction model for Central Nervous System Infections using AI-based analysis of Brain MRIs
 TBD